Investigation

 Weaponization of Federal Housing Finance Agency Investigations

-We filed FOIA requests to shed light on the weaponization of the Federal Housing Finance Agency (“FHFA”) by its director William Pulte to send “criminal referrals” to the Department of Justice (“DOJ”) against prominent public officials.
+We filed FOIA requests to shed light on the weaponization of the Federal Housing Finance Agency (FHFA) by its director William Pulte to send “criminal referrals” to the Department of Justice (DOJ) against prominent public officials.

 What We Sought

 These referrals were then publicly promoted by Pulte, President Trump, and others on television and social media, including the release of mortgage documents and signatures.
 President Trump used these referrals to demand prosecutions or resignations of these officials—demonstrating a coordinated attempt to weaponize the justice system for political retaliation.
-And in addition, Trump has ousted the FHFA’s acting inspector general, who reportedly was trying to provide key information to prosecutors handling the cases and would be the official charged with ensuring the FHFA is following proper procedures in handling mortgage fraud accusations and referrals.
+Additionally, Trump has ousted the FHFA’s acting inspector general, who reportedly was trying to provide key information to prosecutors handling the cases and would be the official charged with ensuring the FHFA is following proper procedures in handling mortgage fraud accusations and referrals.

 We filed FOIA requests to shed light on Pulte’s actions, including his communications with the White House regarding criminal referrals, requests made to Fannie Mae and Freddie Mac for individuals’ mortgage records, and much more.
+When FHFA did not respond in the time period required by law, we filed a lawsuit to compel the release of requested records that may shed light on whether a federal housing regulator was used as a political weapon to target the administration’s perceived political enemies–and whether the government is withholding the evidence of this misconduct.

 What We Received

-Records newly released in litigation by Democracy Forward reveal that FHFA acted inconsistently with the investigative safeguards of its own Office of Inspector General (FHFA-OIG) when sensitive mortgage data for prominent public officials—including Senator Adam Schiff, Federal Reserve Board Governor Lisa Cook, and New York Attorney General Letitia James—was accessed and referred for criminal investigation under politically motivated retaliatory circumstances.
+Records released in litigation by Democracy Forward reveal that FHFA acted inconsistently with the investigative safeguards of its own Office of Inspector General (FHFA-OIG) when sensitive mortgage data for prominent public officials—including Senator Adam Schiff, Federal Reserve Board Governor Lisa Cook, and New York Attorney General Letitia James—was accessed and referred for criminal investigation under politically motivated retaliatory circumstances.

-We will provide updates on the information we receive regarding these requests.
+DFF will provide updates on the information we receive regarding these requests.